Go Back

 • In a stand mixer with a dough hook, combine all the ingredients for the dough.
 Knead the dough on medium speed for 5-8 minutes until smooth and elastic.

-• Transfer the dough to a bowl, cover it, and let it rise at room temperature for 8-10 hours or in the fridge overnight.
+• ransfer the dough to a bowl, cover it, and let it rise at room temperature for 8–10 hours (or up to 12 hours if you place it in a cooler spot and can’t tend to it sooner), or in the fridge overnight.

 If you refrigerated the dough, let it sit at room temperature for about 2 hours before rolling.